Professional Development

 The Canadian Association of Research Libraries has released an open education resource - Copyright Open Educational Resource for University Instructors and Staff.
 This self-paced course includes several modules with short videos and quizzes.
 Access the course now by going to the Library's Copyright Guide: https://libguides.lakeheadu.ca/copyright/course

-Ontario Extend is a professional learning program grounded in the belief that the impact of learning should be the primary motivator for creating technology-enabled and online learning experiences.
+The Empowered Educator program is a micro-credentialed professional learning program grounded in the belief that the impact of learning should be the primary motivator for creating technology-enabled and online learning experiences.
 It aims to empower educators to explore a range of emerging technologies and pedagogical practices for effective online and technology-enabled teaching and learning.

-Visit the Ontario Extend Program website to learn more and to register.
+Visit the Empowered Educator Program website to learn more and to register.

 D2L's Teaching and Learning Master Class Series